DevEx Metrics Dashboard

 “The best teams achieve elite improvement, not necessarily elite performance.” - Google’s DORA report.

-Based on the research and discovery takeaways, and filtered through time and resource constraints, I defined four design goals for this project:
+Based on the takeaways above, and filtered through time and resource constraints, I defined four design goals for this project:

 01 Maximize first impression